Oichkatzelesfrettschen/illumos-omnios/README.md

 [build instructions](https://omnios.org/dev/build_instructions) for further information.

-For documentation builds, run `./rootsetup` to install additional tooling such as Doxygen and Sphinx.
+For a full development environment, execute `./setup.sh`.
+This installs all required tooling, including Doxygen and Sphinx for documentation.
 Continuous integration environments can invoke `tools/check_docs.sh` to generate documentation and report warnings.

 ## Contributing